-Audiometry / Health Surveillance
+Audiometric testing / Health Surveillance

 At these noise levels a programme of health surveillance, or 'hearing tests' as normal people would call them, becomes mandatory for employers.
-That's a whole other subject and if you really want to punish yourself there is a section of this site just dedicated to the health surveillance elements.

 And as always, some specific noise awareness training is needed for employees who are regularly exceeding the 85 dB(A) or 137 dB(C) limits.
 The contents of this are pretty tightly specified in the Regs. and are a bit more than 'oi, it's noisy, put this on'.
 If you cast your eyes up and left you'll see a page all about what noise awareness training should cover.